erlete/aerotech-programming-course/docs/version-control/github/README.md

 ## Forks (Git)

 Forks are **copies of a repository**.
-They are used to generate a fresh replica of a given state of the repository for your own purposes, so that **you can change it without affecting the original repository**.
+They are used to generate a fresh replica of the latest state of a repository for your own purposes, so that **you can change it without affecting the original repository**.
 This is a great way to contribute to open-source projects, or even to create your own version of a project and develop it independently.

 Any repository can be forked as long as the user has access to it.
 Forking a repository is as simple as clicking the "Fork" button in the top-right corner of the repository page.